ngerstle/cloudpebble-vagrantfile/Readme.md

 - run `$ vagrant up`
 - go to `localhost:8080` in a browser.

+# To restart from scratch:
+This will destroy any data you have 'saved' in the site- username/password, files, projects, etc!

+- `$ vagrant destroy` (in the folder containing the vagrantfile)
+- `$ vagrant up`

 # Changing/info

 The port forwarding and VM allocations (memory, CPU, etc) are done in `config.vm.provider "virtualbox"` section.
 This will need to be redone for providers other than virtualbox.